estadistika/estadistika.github.io/_posts/2019-06-28-Interfacing with Relational Database using MySQL.jl and PyMySQL.md

 </div>

 ### Connect to MySQL Server
-In order for the client to send request to the MySQL server, it needs to connect to it using the credentials set in the installation.
+In order for the client to send request to MySQL server, the user/client needs to connect to it using the credentials set in the installation.
 <div class="tab" style="margin-bottom: -16px;">
   <button class="tablinks" onclick="openCity(event, 'julia-062819-3', 'tabcontent-3')">Julia</button>
   <button class="tablinks" onclick="openCity(event, 'python-062819-3', 'tabcontent-3')">Python</button>